paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-021-settlement-of-international-claims.md

 1986—Subsec. (f)(2)(A).
 Pub.
 L. 99–514 substituted “Internal Revenue Code of 1986” for “Internal Revenue Code of 1954”.

 1980—Subsec. (e).
 Pub.
-L. 96–445, § 1(1), substituted “Except as provided in subsection (f) of this section, the Secretary of the Treasury” for “The Secretary of the Treasury”.
+L. 96–445, § 1(1), substituted “Except as provided in subsection (f), the Secretary of the Treasury” for “The Secretary of the Treasury”.

 Subsec. (f).
 Pub.
 L. 96–445, § 1(2), added subsec. (f).